-Install an electronic intrusion detection system for fence and roof areas.
+- Install an electronic intrusion detection system for fence and roof areas.

-DOC does not believe this recommendation is necessary in light of other increased steps which have been taken to secure the perimeter of the facility.

-Install a gate interlock system on the vehicle entrance to the facility.
+DOC does not believe this recommendation is necessary in light of other increased steps which have been taken to - light of other increased steps which have been taken to secure the perimeter of the facility. - o Install a gate interlock system on the vehicle entrance to the facility.